unepwcmc/ProtectedPlanet/docs/known-issues.md

 ## Release

-- **The portal checkpoint file store has no owner, and nothing resets it.** With no `Release` to hang off, `Wdpa::Portal::Checkpoint` persists offsets to `tmp/portal_checkpoints.json`, which survives across runs.
-A dry run or a crashed release leaves stale offsets behind and **the next real release silently imports zero records** — the visible symptom is *"Target staging table `staging_protected_areas` does not exist or has no records"*.
-  It logs a loud warning when it takes that branch (`checkpoint.rb:23-27`), but that is the only guard. ⚠️ **Correction to the audit record:** it claimed `Checkpoint.reset_all!` was added to the setup and teardown of both portal integration tests.
-It is not there — `grep -rn "reset_all!" test/` matches only an assertion string in `adapters/protected_areas_test.rb`.
-So *nothing* resets the store, tests included.
-Either restore those resets, make the fallback refuse a store that does not belong to the current release, or disable it outside a `Release`.
+- **The portal checkpoint file store is global, and only a *successful* release clears it.** ⚠️ **Correction to the earlier entry here, which said nothing reset the store at all:** `Checkpoint.reset_all!` *is* called, from `app/services/portal_release/service.rb:234` — but it is the last entry in `PortalRelease::Service::PHASES`, so it runs only on the full success path.
+The `ensure` block releases the lock and nothing else, `abort_current!` drops staging tables and releases the lock, and a dry run or a partial `PP_RELEASE_ONLY_PHASES` subset breaks out before reaching it.
+So a crash, an abort or a partial run leaves offsets behind.
+  **Scope is narrower than it first looked:** a real release passes `release_id: @release.id` (`service.rb:187`), so its offsets live in that Release's `stats_json`, scoped to it — resume within a release is safe and unaffected.
+The hazard is the fallback taken when `release_id` is nil: one global `tmp/portal_checkpoints.json` shared by every run.
+  **Mitigated 2026-09-07:** that fallback now discards whatever it finds and starts empty (`Checkpoint#discard_unowned_file_store!`), because a global store cannot be shown to belong to the current run.
+The trade is that a file-store run can no longer resume across processes; the alternative was skipping records that were never imported, which surfaces as *"Target staging table `staging_protected_areas` does not exist or has no records"* and is silent.
+  Covered by `test/unit/wdpa/portal/checkpoint_test.rb`.
+  **Still open:** `reset_all!` is not on the failure or abort paths, so a failed release leaves its own Release-scoped offsets in `stats_json`.
+That is harmless for the *next* release (new row, empty checkpoints) but means a re-run of the *same* release resumes from wherever it died — intended, but undocumented and untested.
 - **`pp:portal:cleanup_backups` has not been run on the real environments.** Old `bkYYMMDDHHMM_*` backup tables accumulate after every release swap.
 The task takes a keep-count: `rake pp:portal:cleanup_backups[2]`.